 One of the reasons why people feel unsatisfied with their jobs is that they feel that the effort they make is not recognized by their coworkers or employer.
 By fostering a culture of employee recognition, all your employees will feel appreciated and will be more likely to remain at your organization.

-Now that you know three tips for promoting a more interconnected remote workplace, let’s go over six strategies for engaging remote employees.
+Now that you know three tips for promoting a more interconnected remote workplace, let’s go over seven strategies for engaging remote employees.

 1. Encourage employee socialization.